907th/vim-auto-save/README.md

 " This will run :TagsGenerate after each save let g:auto_save_postsave_hook = 'TagsGenerate'

-" This will run :AbortIfNotGitDirectory before each save let g:auto_save_presave_hook = 'call AbortIfNotGitDirectory()'
+" This will run AbortIfNotGitDirectory function before each save let g:auto_save_presave_hook = 'call AbortIfNotGitDirectory()'

 " Example hook from vim-auto-save-git-hook plugin